topiga/nuc10i7fnh/Actively Used/README.md

 * SSDT-SBUS.aml
 * SSDT-TITAN.aml

-The ACPI code and justification for each custom DSDT is described in the active [SSDTs](../SSDTs) section.
+The ACPI code and justification for each custom SSDT is described in more detail in the [SSDTs](../SSDTs) section.

 6. The following kexts are included, defined and required: